-Contribution: The Council invests directly in local commercial property with the intention of making a profit that will be spent on local public services.
-The Council currently holds two main investment properties.
-The depot building at Grove Lane, which is rented out to a private sector developer and Fair Meadow House, a property used for short term holiday let accommodation.
-Fair Meadow House provides rental income for the Council, but also supports the tourist offer within North Norfolk.
+Contribution: The Council invests in local commercial property with the intention of making a profit that will be spent on local public services.
+The Council currently holds one main investment property, the Depot building at Grove Lane, Holt, which is rented to a private sector developer.